JamieFarrelly/AmazonUK-EU-Filter/README.md

   first before assuming a logic bug; a new selector strategy will likely need to be added alongside the existing ones (don't replace them, other layouts may still use the old markup).
+- The buybox loads asynchronously and Amazon's product pages mutate near-continuously (ads, recommendation widgets, telemetry), so a `MutationObserver` debounce alone can go indefinitely without a quiet gap to fire on. `content.js` also polls on a fixed 1s `setInterval` as a fallback; `run()` is idempotent so repeated calls are safe.
+If a content-script tab is left open across an extension reload, its next `chrome.storage.sync.get` call throws "Extension context invalidated" — `run()` catches this and stops its own observer/interval rather than spamming the console; the fix for the user is to reload the actual page tab, not just the extension.
 - EU-vs-non-EU classification for the product badge is a regex match (`/amazon\s*eu/i`) against the seller name text, not the seller ID facet used for search filtering — a seller literally named e.g. "Amazon EU